wyeworks/nucore-open/doc/HOWTO_feature_flags.md

 * `reservations: grace_period`, `reservations: timeout_period`, `occupancies: timeout_period`, `billing: review_period` various grace periods, time periods, and review periods
 * `active_storage` use `ActiveStorage` if `true`, or `Paperclip` if `false`
 * `active_storage_for_images_only` enables `ActiveStorage` for the `DownloadableFiles::Image` module.
 This flag needs to be enabled even if `active_storage` is
+* `auto_end_reservations_on_next_start` Automatically end previous reservations for timer/relay controlled instruments, when another user starts a new reservation.